tckent/vis2/README.md

-vis2
+Vis2
 ====

-Feature Based Motion Estimation with a Stereo Camera
+Feature Based Motion Estimation with a Stereo Camera using awesome algorithms and shit